☎ Call Today

 5. For misdemeanor vs aggravated classification, additional fact-based criteria must be satisfied (location type, weapon possession, prior convictions, etc.).

 If prosecutors fail to prove any of these, the defense may successfully challenge the trespass charge.
-That is why, especially for juveniles, a robust defense is more than just helpful — it can be decisive.
+That is why, especially for juveniles, a solid defense is more than just helpful — it can be decisive.

 Typical Defenses & Why a Juvenile Criminal Defense Lawyer Matters?